-Appendix B: Student Voice, Summary of survey responses, and student correspondence Almost all math graduates transfer to a 4-year program.
-The program reaches out to those who complete a 4-year degree for feedback about the efficacy of our program.
+APPENDIX B: Student Voice, Summary of Survey Responses, and Student Correspondence

+Almost all math graduates transfer to a four-year program.
+The program reaches out to those who complete a four-year degree for feedback about the efficacy of our program.
 We often receive information about what career opportunities their studies have successfully led to.
 The following are comments from recent graduates.
-Prompt questions include:
+Prompts include:

-- Currently/Recent Institution Affiliation - Please indicate your reasons for pursuing your current transfer degree. - What, in your opinion, are the strengths of the AS Program in Mathematics? - What, in your opinion, are the weaknesses of the AS Program in Mathematics? - Comment about your experience in the Mathematics Curriculum at CCP
+- Current/Recent Institution Affiliation - Please indicate your reasons for pursuing your current transfer degree. - What, in your opinion, are the strengths of the AS program in Mathematics? - What, in your opinion, are the weaknesses of the AS Program in Mathematics? - Comment about your experience in the Mathematics Curriculum at CCP